recoveryplus/recoveryplus.github.io/step-2.md

 ### Q3) Think about all the people, things, institutions in your life who you are angry towards today.
 - How does it not serve you to carry resentment and anger today?
-- Everyone is doing the best they can with their available resources.
+- 'Everyone is doing the best they can with their available resources.'
 Could that also be true for those you resent?
 - Does anyone MAKE you feel angry, or are you CHOOSING to be angry?
+- 'Empowerment comes via responsibility'.
+How does being resentful disempower you?
 - What is your part in creating the resentment or scenarios?
 Could it be choosing to be angry today?
 - How much happier and freer would you be if you could let go of this anger and resentment?
 - Would you be willing to let go of this anger and resentment?